 Supply And Demand

 As with anything else, the supply and demand for bitcoin affect its price.
 As a result of the rules dictated in the bitcoin protocol, BTC is created at a fixed rate.
-BTC is created (or released into the market) as miners add blocks to the blockchain by verifying transactions that take place.
+BTC is created (or released into the market) as miners add blocks to the blockchain by verifying transactions.
 But adding blocks to the blockchain requires miners to solve mathematical problems, and these mathematical problems get increasingly difficult to solve.

 This means the rate at which new BTC is released into the system gets slowed.
 This could result in a higher demand, which increases quicker than the rate at which new BTC is being created.
 Here, the price will increase.

 On exchanges such as Coinbase and GDAX, investors can trade crypto like bitcoin or currency pairs.
-There are some cases where it is possible – if the platform is popular enough to do so, for example – for the exchange to implement rules determining how currencies are added.
+There are some cases where it is possible – if the platform is popular enough to do so – for the exchange to implement rules determining how currencies are added.
 This may affect the price of the cryptocurrency.

-In addition, there are now more products that make use of bitcoin as an asset, like exchange-traded funds, for example.
-This results in price fluctuations by increasing demand as more investors now have access to it, even if they are unable to buy an actual bitcoin.
+In addition, more products now use bitcoin as an asset, like exchange-traded funds, for example.
+This results in price fluctuations by increasing demand as more investors now have access to it, even if they cannot buy an actual bitcoin.

 Bitcoin Price Prediction: Is It Reliable?

-While some experts do take some of the above factors into account when making predictions, they are most certainly not the only things that are considered.
-Many make predictions based on the paths that the currency has followed in the past.
+While some experts take some of the above factors into account when making predictions, they are certainly not the only things considered.
+Many make predictions based on the past paths the currency has followed.
 They also consider various statistical models when making their predictions.

-For example, a well-known and well-respected bitcoin trader, who calls himself PlanB, has claimed that the ‘stock to flow’ model – which is often made use of to predict the prices of other commodities like gold and silver – usually works for BTC.
-He explains that this is a result of the scarcity, which is characteristic of Bitcoin.
+For example, a well-known and well-respected bitcoin trader, who calls himself PlanB, has claimed that the ‘stock to flow’ model is often used to predict the prices of other commodities like gold and silver, which usually works for BTC.
+He explains that this is a result of the scarcity characteristic of Bitcoin.

-However, despite the fact that some of the world’s most acclaimed cryptocurrency experts are using prediction techniques similar to those used for normal investments, stocks, and commodities, some still think that their predictions are without basis.
+However, although some of the world’s most acclaimed cryptocurrency experts use prediction techniques similar to those used for normal investments, stocks, and commodities, some still think that their predictions are without basis.
 It has been argued that bitcoin price predictions are less about analytical support and more about tempting investors by making crazy claims.

 For instance, Peter Tchir, a macroeconomist, told Forbes that many experts who make extremely outlandish bitcoin price predictions have ulterior motives that are completely unconnected to any type of analysis.
-The macroeconomist also suggests that when these experts often take a permanent bullish approach to crypto.
+The macroeconomist suggests that these experts often take a bullish approach to crypto.

-It is clear, though, that at times these experts make correct predictions.
-However, to present their predictions as factual may be dangerous to investors and the like.
+It is clear, though, that, at times, these experts make correct predictions.
+However, presenting their predictions as factual may be dangerous to investors and the like.

 Considerations To Remember

 As we’ve noted, it is important to keep the factors that affect bitcoin’s actual price in mind, and it is also worth noting what experts say (even if you take it with a pinch of salt).
-However, it must be mentioned that one should always be mindful of the fact that the arena cryptocurrency arena is tough to analyze and predict by its very nature.
+However, it must be mentioned that one should always be mindful that the arena cryptocurrency arena is tough to analyse and predict by its very nature.

-There is a lot to consider, and it is almost impossible to have your eyes peeled and mind tuned to all the latest developments and all the movements of each and every different type of cryptocurrency out there.
+There is a lot to consider, and it is almost impossible to keep up with the latest developments in crypto.

-Furthermore, as a result of the fact that the field is still relatively new, there is not much one can do in terms of basing predictions on the past or using models, strategies, or theories that have been shown to be of use in the cryptocurrency arena.
+Furthermore, because the field is still relatively new, there is not much one can do in terms of basing predictions on the past or using models, strategies, or theories that have been shown to be of use in the cryptocurrency arena.